OngOngoing/BubbleBee/docs/Setup-Jenkins-Slave.md

           # npm install chromedriver
           # vncserver :1
           # export $DISPLAY=:1
 after install chromedriver don't forget to move chromedriver to `/usr/bin/`
+if you can't install google-chrome-stable please see this : http://www.tecmint.com/install-google-chrome-on-redhat-centos-fedora-linux/

 and then try